American Quarter Horse

 Still Growing

-In 1940 the American Quarter Horse Registry (AQHA) was formed by a group of horsemen & ranchers in the Southwestern states, with the goal of documenting the lineage of their animals.
+In 1940 the American Quarter Horse Registry (AQHA) was formed by a group of horsemen and ranchers in the Southwestern states, with the goal of documenting the lineage of their animals.
 This was the beginning of America’s long love affair with the breed.
 Today the Quarter Horse Registry is the largest breed registry in the world with over 5 million registered animals.

 Quarter Horse Types